FairCrypto/go-x1/docker/networksimulator/README.md

 # Run the network
 # use --build to rebuild the docker image from source ex: docker-compose up --build
 docker-compose up

+# Example: build and run a network of 10 nodes
+python3 generate.py 10 && docker compose up --build
 ```

 Give it a few minutes for all the nodes to start up.